 If you're renting a home from a social or private landlord, or even just a room in a home, you're likely to have to pay some rent in advance.
 How much you need will depend on a number of factors, but it's a good idea to make sure you've enough money to pay one month's rent upfront.
 In some circumstances, help may be available, but most people (including those on benefits) will be expected to save towards these costs.

 Some agents will also charge fees for other services, for example credit checks, inventories and tenancy agreements.
 Before handing over any money or entering into an agreement, it worth shopping around for these services, as fees can vary.

 Other costs (either for the first time or if you're moving accommodation) can include:

 You won't necessarily need all of these items in order to move in but unless you've the basics (or the money to buy them) some landlords, including social landlords, may be reluctant to offer you a tenancy.
 We recommend you start a savings account as soon as possible to give yourself some money to be able to buy the essentials.
-You can do this by using the Plymouth Credit Union or using a savings account of your choice.

 If you're on a low income you may be entitled to the following benefits to help towards your rent:

 - Council Tax Support